 The law does not apply to a school, college, university, or other educational institution that is controlled or managed by a particular religion or religious corporation (LA Rev. Stat.
 Sec.
 23:302).
 School employers may hire persons of a particular religion if the school's curriculum is directed toward the propagation of that religion.

 Retaliation prohibited.
-State law also prohibits employers from retaliating or discriminating against a person who has opposed a discriminatory practice, made a charge, filed a complaint, or testified, assisted, or participated in any ...
+State law also prohibits employers from retaliating or discriminating against a person who has opposed a discriminatory practice, made a charge, filed a complaint, or testified, assisted, or participated in any investigation, ...